All Episodes

 And, you know, I was sort of shocked because I thought my view here of it being a rather disconcerting event would have been pretty generally accepted.

-In spite of the fact that the powers that be in the media have been playing down UFOs and all that kind of stuff and ridiculing them for 80 years here.
+In spite of the fact that the powers that be and the media have been playing down UFOs and all that kind of stuff and ridiculing them for 80 years here, nonetheless, there is still a certain level of emotional tension.

 I was thinking, all right, maybe I'm wrong.

-I don't have a lot of uh personal contact in order to get a broad enough view of younger generations general opinions, right?
+So I'm not aware, other than through sampling, software sampling and language analysis and so on, I don't have a lot of personal contact in order to get a broad enough view of younger generations' general opinions, right?

-Before the barrier to knowledge had simply been denied.
+Before, the barrier to knowledge had simply been denied.

-Oh no, no, you're full of it, you know.
+Oh, no, no, you're full of it.

 No such thing as UFOs, you're crazy.

-And so this brings up certain uh resentments and issues with people that lived through it, but I was thinking maybe not for those people that didn't live through it as long as I have.
+But I was thinking maybe not for those people that didn't live through it as long as I have.

 And so I decided to do some testing and stuff.

-So here's the the disclosure of method.
+So here's the disclosure of method.

-And now as I discussed in WooMind, it's appropriate.
+And now, as I discussed in Wu Mind, it's appropriate.

-There's a a method in the madness, there's a methodology, uh an ability to study the method, and then apply corrections to the method in order to come to correct conclusions within Wu mind in terms of how you think, right?
+There's a methodology, an ability to study the method and then apply corrections to the method in order to come to correct conclusions within WuMind in terms of how you think, right?

-You you see the first few outlying bits of data, a tentative conclusion forms, and you let it percolate towards a hypothesis, which is a more structured view of the whole thing you saw placed into the whole matrix of our reality.
+You see the first few outlying bits of data, a tentative conclusion forms, and you let it percolate towards a hypothesis, which is a more structured view of the whole thing you saw placed into the whole matrix of our reality.

 And you let it work towards that hypothesis on its own, but you start making tentative conclusions that it's going to be there, that it will make it to a hypothesis, and you start reacting to it.